tamberg/fhnw-idb/data-acquisition/CircuitPython/digital_output/README.md

 # Controlling digital output
-How to control digital actuator output with CircuitPython.
+How to control actuators through digital output with CircuitPython.

 ## Running the example
 * Set up the [hardware](#Hardware), connect it to your computer via USB.